Main Content

 -

-Every quarter, the Office of Global Affairs hosts a Study Abroad 101 information session in collaboration with the First Gen Fellows program.
+The Office of Global Affairs regularly hosts a Study Abroad 101 information session in collaboration with the First Gen Fellows program.
 Be sure to sign up for our newsletter to attend this session!
 Students can also join First Gen Fellows every quarter and receive a book scholarship for participating!

 Resources